Concrete Floor Moisture Facts

 - Healthy new concrete is alkaline with a pH of 12.5 or more.
 Once cured and dried, surface alkalinity through carbonation drops to normal range.

-CONCRETE MOISTURE TESTING
+CONCRETE MOISTURE TEST

 Concrete floor moisture-related failures continue to cost property owners a great of money and lost time.
 It pays for these parties to take charge of the process, requiring testing by independent agencies and creating detailed specifications that direct the entire construction team as to what is expected of them so potential flooring problems can be identified and solved in advance.